Luka Kirac: Biography

 He saw that the results of his research would shatter Italian theses and that irredentists would not shy away from destroying historical evidence that did not go in their favor.
 He already had an unpleasant experience with a fire that destroyed old Croatian documents in the municipality and at the same time destroyed evidence of embezzlement by the Italian municipal administration.
 Because of that, he secretly smuggled the documents from the parish of his native Medulin to Zagreb, where they were stored in the JAZU Archives.
 Part of these documents was written in Glagolitic.

 Due to all this, his most significant work, Sketches from Istrian History, which is a depiction of the medieval history of Croats on the Istrian peninsula, was not published during his lifetime, but remained in manuscript until after the liberation of Istria in 1946.
 In his paper, Kirac wrote about the immigration of Croats, the development of feudal society and the culture of the Croatian people.

-Kirac was a danger to the Italian authorities even after he passed away.
+Kirac was a danger to the Italian authorities even after he died.
 For his funeral, people flocked to Medulin from everywhere for the last farewell to the beloved local.
 The fascist authorities perceived his funeral as a provocation.
 His funeral in his native Medulin, "was a political and social event that proved that the national struggle in Istria was a struggle for human and ethical rights of Croats and that they cannot be silenced and extinguished by any terror."

 Today, there is a memorial plaque in Medulin in his memory.